yrangana/self-host-n8n-on-gcr/README.md

 - Test upgrades on a staging environment if you have critical workflows

-I typically take a snapshot of my Cloud SQL instance before significant version jumps, just in case.
+Recommended: take a snapshot of your Cloud SQL instance before significant version jumps, just in case.

 ### Updating Environment Variables